Thank God For Who? No Way!

 Thank God and Sing

 Let me share with you from a wonderful man I look forward to meeting when I get to heaven, the Swedish Reverend Hammarsten.
 He writes about Ephesians 5:18-21.
-This is a brief snippet:
+I have greatly reduced his devotional for this day:

 I’m like you!
 I would rather complain about the things that are in my life that I do not like.
 So it does not make sense to thank God for the difficulty (or difficult person/s).
 But amazingly, when I thank him FOR that thing, this person, etc. He gives me a peace that completely transcends my understanding.